mlswg/mls-architecture/draft-ietf-mls-architecture.md

 It is also possible to maintain user-level authentication while hiding information about the clients that a user owns.
 This can be done by having the clients share cryptographic state, so that they appear as a single client within the MLS group.
-The application would need to provide a synchronization mechanism so that the clients' state remained consistent across changes to the MLS group.
+Appearing as a single client has the privacy benefits of no longer leaking which device was used to send a particular message, and no longer leaking the user's authorized devices.
+However, the application would need to provide a synchronization mechanism so that the clients' state remain consistent across changes to the MLS group.
+Flaws in this synchronization mechanism may impair the ability of the user to recover from a compromise of one of their devices.

->**RECOMMENDATION:** Only use secret state synchronization mechanisms that have
-> been widely reviewed and are known not to impair the security guarantees of
-> MLS.
-When this is not possible, avoid trying to synchronize state between
-> devices, and instead represent each device as its own MLS client.

 ## Endpoint Compromise